openstack-archive/fuel-web/docs/develop/alternatives.rst

 * Easy.
 Put file on node via MCollective, and we know what will be executed there.
 It's easy to check what have been executed last time.
 * No additional stateful components.
 Otherwise it could lead to data inconsistency
-* Easy to switch into configuration without Puppet Master or even replace it to Chef Solo
 * Requires time to place data on nodes before puppet run, and implementation in syncronious way - puppet should not run before the node receive it's role.